Twelve bodies found in southwestern Mexico

-MEXICO CITY As many as 12 bodies have been uncovered in hidden graves in Mexico's violent state of Guerrero, the state government has said, and authorities will continue to investigate on Thursday.
+MEXICO CITY (Reuters) - As many as 12 bodies have been uncovered in hidden graves in Mexico's violent state of Guerrero, the state government has said, and authorities will continue to investigate on Thursday.

 Cartels are battling over drug trafficking routes in the southwestern state, home to the beach resort of Acapulco.